mofanv/darknetz/README.md

 Copyright (c) 2019.
 Queen Mary University of London Fan Mo, f.mo18@imperial.ac.uk

-This file is part of SensingKit-Android library.
-For more information, please visit http://www.sensingkit.org.

-SensingKit-Android is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Darknetp is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-SensingKit-Android is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Darknetp is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with SensingKit-Android.
+You should have received a copy of the GNU Lesser General Public License along with Darknetp.
 If not, see <http://www.gnu.org/licenses/>.
 ```

-More things to be added ;)
+More functions to be added ;)